Tarik Skubal: 2024: Triple Crown and Cy Young Award

-2025: All-Star and Second Cy Young
+2025: All-Star and second Cy Young

 On January 9, 2025, the Tigers and Skubal agreed to a one-year, $10.15 million contract, avoiding arbitration.
 Skubal started for the Tigers on Opening Day of the season, taking a 5–4 loss against the defending World Series champion Los Angeles Dodgers.
 On May 25, Skubal pitched a Maddux, throwing only 94 pitches in a complete-game shutout versus the Guardians, with a career-high-tying 13 strikeouts, no walks, and two hits allowed.
 The 5–0 victory was both the first complete game and the first shutout of his career.

-On June 24, Skubal earned the 50th win of his career after allowing six hits, on walk, and four runs, while striking out eight batters in 6 innings to beat the Athletics 11–4.
+On June 24, Skubal earned the 50th win of his career after allowing six hits, one walk, and four runs, while striking out eight batters in 6 innings to beat the Athletics 11–4.
 In his next start on June 29, Detroit defeated the Minnesota Twins, 3–0, behind Skubal's seven innings with 13 strikeouts and one hit allowed; each Twins starter struck out at least once.
 He was the first pitcher in Tigers history with at least 13 strikeouts and one hit or fewer in a game.

 On July 6, Skubal was named to the All-Star Game roster, his second consecutive All-Star selection.
 On July 12, American League (AL) manager Aaron Boone named Skubal the starting pitcher for the AL in the game.
 He gave up hits to the first three batters in the game, allowing two runs in one inning as the AL lost.

 With ten strikeouts on August 19 against the Houston Astros, Skubal became the first MLB pitcher to reach 200 strikeouts in 2025, the second season in a row he has done that.

 For the 2025 season, Skubal went 13–6 with 241 strikeouts and an AL-leading 2.21 ERA.
 He also led the league's pitchers in WAR (6.6, according to Baseball Reference), ERA+ (187), and FIP (2.45), while leading the majors in WHIP (0.891), walks per 9 innings (1.5), and strikeout-to-walk ratio (7.30).